 From Dream to Reality

-In an effort to gain a better understanding of what would have grown in the wild long before conventional farming methods, I am currently collaborating with other research facilities to stock Five Trees with a wide variety of plants commonly used in cosmetics, along with the seeds that we are sowing.
-Our laboratory come kitchen has the facilities to study the plants onsite where they are at their best.
+In an effort to gain a better understanding of what would have grown in the wild long before conventional farming methods, we are collaborating with other organisations to stock Five Trees with a wide variety of plants commonly used in cosmetics and food, along with the seeds that we are choosing to sow ourselves.
+Our chosen stock will fill food gaps and offer less food miles. we will stock our beds with highly nutritional plants and begin a seed bank.
+Our laboratory-come-kitchen will be designed to provide the best facilities to use the plants onsite when they are fresh and at their best.